-7.4.3 ssh-keygen - Generating and administering an RSA/DSA key pair ssh-keygen generates, administers and converts authentication keys for the OpenSSH client ssh. ssh-keygen can generate RSA keys for use with SSH protocol Version 1, and RSA or DSA keys for use with SSH protocol Version 2.
+7.4.3 ssh-keygen - Generating and administering an RSA/DSA key pair ssh-keygen generates, administers and converts authentication keys for the OpenSSH client ssh. ssh-keygen can generate RSA or DSA keys.

 A detailed description of the operands is provided in the OpenSSH man pages.